MooersLab/writingLogTemplate/README.md

-# A writing log template in LaTeX
+# A writing log template in LaTeX for use on Overleaf

 Use this writing log in parallel to the main writing project document to track your progress and record your plans.
-This template can be used in any text editor that supports LaTeX, including on-line server like Overleaf.
+This template can be used in any text editor that supports LaTeX, including on-line servers like Overleaf.
+Other text editors include Visual Studio Code, Vim, NeoVim, TextMate, Sublime Text, and so on.
+For an informal review and install instructions for over 20 leading text editors, visit [here](https://mooerslab.github.io/pymolsnips/#editors).

 ## Features